-We will explore the issues that can cause cats to refuse meals and liquid.
-We will then look at the warnings signs that can highlight an underlying health problem for a cat.
+We’ll explore the issues that can cause cats to refuse meals and liquid.
+We’ll then look at the warnings signs that can highlight an underlying health problem in cats.
 Cats are unable to survive without food and water for as long as humans, so you need to take action promptly.

 - 1 Why Do Cats Refuse Food and Drink?